Serpent d'océan

 Serpent d'océan (lit.
 "Serpent of the Ocean" in French) is a work by artist Huang Yong Ping.
-Depicting a long sea serpent skeleton, it is installed in the intertidal zone at Saint-Brevin-les-Pins, Loire-Atlantique, France.
+Depicting a long sea serpent skeleton, it is installed in the intertidal zone at Saint-Brevin-les-Pins, Loire-Atlantique, France and was inaugurated on June 20, 2012.

 Description

 Serpent d'océan is a monumental sculpture made of aluminum, 130 m long in total.
 It represents the skeleton of an immense imaginary sea serpent, whose vertebrae undulate to end in an open mouth.

 The work is installed at the tip of the Nez-de-Chien, in Mindin, in the territory of the commune of Saint-Brevin-les-Pins in the French département of Loire-Atlantique, at the limit where the Loire estuary joins the Atlantic Ocean.
 It spreads out over the foreshore area: the serpent's tail is located at the low tide limit, its head at the high tide limit.
 The sculpture is therefore covered and uncovered at each tide: at low tide it is possible to walk around it, but only the head and the top of the vertebrae stick out at high tide.
 It is intended to be gradually invaded by vegetation and marine fauna.

 The shape of the snake joins that of the Saint-Nazaire bridge, visible nearby; that of the vertebrae echoes the nearby carrelets (lift nets).